-Our Transparency Report discloses the number of requests made by law enforcement agencies and government bodies for Enterprise Cloud customer information.
-The historical numbers show that the number of Enterprise Cloud-related requests is extremely low compared to our Enterprise Cloud customer base., which shows that the likelihood of Enterprise Cloud customer information data being affected by these types of requests is therefore low.
-For example, our report shows that we didn't produce any Google Cloud Platform Enterprise customer data in response to government requests for the last reporting period.
+Our Transparency Report discloses, where permitted by the applicable laws, the number of requests made by law enforcement agencies and government bodies for Enterprise Cloud customer information.
+The historical numbers disclosed in our report for Enterprise Cloud Requests for customer information show that the number of Enterprise Cloud-related requests is extremely low compared to our Enterprise Cloud customer base and therefore that the likelihood of Enterprise Cloud customer information data being affected by these types of requests is low.
+For example, our report shows that no Google Cloud Platform Enterprise customer data was produced in response to such requests in the last reporting period.

-We also work hard to help our customers conduct a meaningful assessment by giving a clear and detailed understanding of our process for responding to government requests for Cloud customer data in the rare cases where they do happen.
+We also work hard to help give our customers a clear and detailed understanding of our process for responding to government requests for Cloud customer data in the rare cases where they do happen.
 This process can be summarized as follows: If a government seeks customer data during the course of an investigation, Google will typically inform the government that it should request the data directly from the customer in question.
 This approach is generally aligned with US government policy.